 Having one principal environment with all your product data allows your team to access any and all information.
 Hence, when different members on your team need marketing content or digital assets, they can leverage Catsy to speed up their process.

-A PIM Delivers Automation
+A PIM Delivers Automation for BigCommerce